ijsuarez/codepath-week-1/README.md

 ~~There also exists a bug where the app crashes when you try to search and there are no movies to search during network errors.
 Also, in the transition to a collection view, you can no longer pull down to reload when no movies are shown.~~

 Fixed bugs and got search to work.
 Too bad it's after the deadline lol.

+I didn't want to work on customizing the UI because I wanted a better idea of how the whole app would look since we're building upon this app on next week's project.

+Keyboard is dismissed when attempting to scroll on CollectionView.
+For some reason I can't figure out why tapping on the screen won't dismiss the keyboard.

 ## License